withastro/docs/src/pages/en/guides/cms/contentful.md

 ### Setting up a Contentful model

-Inside your Contentful space, in **Content model** section, create a new content model with the following fields:
+Inside your Contentful space, in the **Content model** section, create a new content model with the following fields and values:

 - **Name:** Blog Post
 - **API identifier:** `blogPost`